1923 federal intervention in Rio de Janeiro: Double inauguration in the state Executive

 Another habeas corpus petition, authored by lawyer Theodoro Figueira de Almeida, had already been sent to the STF on the 8th.
 Almeida argued that Rio de Janeiro's Executive and Legislative, were leaderless on both sides and thus the next in the line of succession, the president of the Court of Appeals, should take over.
 The STF denied the request due to lack of consent from the writ's beneficiary.
 Theodoro de Almeida's solution was neither Nilist nor Sodresist, but would prevent federal intervention.

 Horácio Magalhães asked Bernardes for federal intervention, arguing that neither assembly had real inauguration certificates, but highlighting that his assembly worked regularly, having even certified the election of Feliciano Sodré, who asked them to guarantee his inauguration.
 The representations of both were forwarded by Bernardes to the National Congress on 24 December.
-Deputy Sales Filho speculated that the federal intervention had already been decided for the last day of the month, with Aurelino Leal or Carneiro da Fontoura as the federal intervenor.
+Deputy Sales Filho speculated that the federal intervention had already been decided for the last day of the month, with Aurelino Leal or Carneiro da Fontoura as the federal interventor.
 Congress went into recess until May before deciding the issue, giving Bernardes freedom to resolve the issue as he saw fit.
 The state of emergency, which was due to expire after 31 December, was extended until April 1923.

 By six votes against five, the STF granted the writ of habeas corpus on 27 December, despite protests from the Prosecutor General of the Republic, Pires de Albuquerque, for whom federal intervention was a political act and therefore within the jurisdiction of Congress and not of the Judiciary.
 Raul Veiga handed the government to Raul Fernandes on 31 December, guaranteed by the 2nd Battalion of Caçadores from the army.
 The following day, as per protocol, Fernandes telegraphed Bernardes thanking him for the security provided.
 Artur Bernardes thanked him back and informed him of another message from Feliciano Sodré, sworn in to the same position and on the same date.